amanchauhan47/Writeups/CTFs/tryhackme/avatarctf/README.md

 And as you can see we successfully got the root shell.

-So, if you want to learn more about exploiting sudo environmental variables to spawn a root shell then you can read my <a href="https://medium.com/@amanchauhan0047/linux-privilege-escalation-with-sudo-environmental-variables-41ed7ad72958">Linux Privilege Escalation with Sudo — Environmental Variables</a> blog.
+So, if you want to learn more about exploiting sudo environmental variables to spawn a root shell then you can read my <a href="https://medium.com/@amanchauhan0047/linux-privilege-escalation-with-sudo-environmental-variables-41ed7ad72958" target="_blank">Linux Privilege Escalation with Sudo — Environmental Variables</a> blog.

 Now navigate to home directory of root user and catch the `root flag`.